fjvallarino/monomer/tasks.md

   - Check if SDL can be initialized headless (for tests that involve the API)
     - https://discourse.libsdl.org/t/possible-to-run-sdl2-headless/25665/2
   - ZStack should set _weIsTopLayer based on used space
+  - Check why after click focus is not immediately shown in listView items
   - Remove getSizeReq from Widget interface.
 Keep it in Single/Container
     - Other Widgets should take care of updating those fields during init/merge/handleEvent/handleMessage
   - Create Keystroke component (shortcuts and general key handling like Esc for dialog)